-The next meeting of the Library Facilities Study Committee (LFSC) will be in September.
-The data has not yet be determined.
+The next meeting of the Library Facilities Study Committee (LFSC) will be on Thursday, April 6 at 6:30 P.M.

 The library greatly appreciates the help of the 519 people who took the time to participate in the recent survey on library hours.
 Although the library continuously collects data on how and when it is used, it was extremely helpful to have some direct feedback from users.
 The survey indicated a strong desire to have […]

 The library’s heating system has developed a major problem.
 The heat cannot be turned on until it is fixed.
 The Department of Public Works has arranged for it to be repaired and we are hopeful that it will be fixed soon.
 We do not expect the temperature in the building to dip below a comfortable […]

 In 2012 and 2013, interior design students of Associate Professor Mia Alwen at the New England Institute of Technology undertook redesigning the Seekonk Public Library as their semester project.
 We have been asked to share these designs again with the public.
 The links below are to the student’s final presentations.
 These presentations were originally done in PowerPoint, but […]

 September is Library Card Sign-up Month.
 Seekonk Public Library, the American Library Association and libraries across the country wish to remind parents and caregivers that a library card is an essential back-to-school item.
 Assisting students is an important part of our mission.
 Our staff works closely with teachers and school librarians to provide the information […]